technoavengers/ci_cd_dockers/README.md

 CI/CD
-New changes to trigger CI/cd
+New changes to trigger CI/cd made